suchidey/resume/README.md

 ## About me:
-> A strategy consulting professional with a commercial mind-set.
-She has an MBA from National University of Singapore with 6 years of MNC and
-SME experience of leading teams as a functional consultant, strategic adviser and project manager across various verticals including banking, retail, FMCG, and TMT.
-She has proficient knowledge of hypothesis driven consulting and insight driven strategy formulation, project ideation, management from scoping to execution, defining and measuring KPIs to ensure quantifiable results within strict deadlines.
-She thrives in client facing high visibility roles and excels in managing stakeholder expectation with her fluid communication skills.
+> I would describe myself as strategic thinker with a passion for building meaningful products that matter.
+I have an MBA from National University of Singapore with 6 years of experience of leading teams as a functional consultant, strategic adviser and project manager across various verticals including banking, retail, FMCG, and TMT.
+I have proficient knowledge of hypothesis driven consulting and insight driven strategy formulation, project ideation, management from scoping to execution, defining and measuring KPIs to ensure quantifiable results within strict deadlines.
+I thrive in client facing high visibility roles and excel in managing stakeholder expectation with structured and clear thinking and fluid communication.

 ## EDUCATION